Kayempea/MyRecipeProject/README.md

 In our dataset, it is possible that the column `review` contains missing values that could be considered **Not Missing At Random (NMAR)**.
 Users who had an extremely negative or extremely positive experience with a recipe might be more likely to leave a review, while those who felt indifferent or uninterested might choose not to go through the hassle to leave a review on the recipe.
 This behavior is not directly captured in the data but could influence the missingness in the `review` column.

 To make the missingness in `review` potentially **Missing At Random (MAR)**, we could collect additional data about user behavior and experiences, such as
-1. The reason for not submitting a rewview (e.g., "forgot," "not satisfied," "recipe incomplete").
+1. The reason for not submitting a review (e.g., "forgot," "not satisfied," "recipe incomplete").
 2. Whether users opened or viewed the recipe multiple times but did not interact further.

 ### Missingness Dependency